padwalmanav/Mentorness/README.md

 This project focuses on predicting the salaries of data professionals.
 It involves regression tasks and provides hands-on experience in data analysis, feature engineering, and machine learning model development.
 The goal is to predict salaries based on a rich dataset.
 Created a web application using Streamlit for predicting user inputs.

 To run streamlit application:
-1)'pip install -r requirements.txt'
+'pip install -r requirements.txt'
-2)'streamlit run file.py'
+'streamlit run file.py'

 ### Task Performed
 > Linear Regression